syncfusion-content/blazor-docs/blazor/predefined-dialogs/customization.md

 ## Show or hide dialog close button

-You can show or hide close button in dialog using the [DialogOptions.ShowCloseIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ShowCloseIcon) property.The default value is `true`.
+You can show or hide close button in dialog using the [DialogOptions.ShowCloseIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ShowCloseIcon) property.The default value is `false`.

 {% tabs %}